-3.2 Results
+B. Results

-The compares of the FFN allow the implementation on a small-size league robot.
-Fig. 11 shows the average position error in mm without the FFN with the error of the FFNs simulated on the PC and on the robot.
-As can be seen the FFN provides a gain of 50% in accuracy.
-The error caused by the modification of the FFN on the robot is less than 8%.
+The adjustments of the FFN allow for the implementation on a small-size league robot.
+Fig. 11 compares the average position error in mm without an FFN to that of FFNs simulated on the PC and on the robot.
+As be seen, can the FFN provides a gain of 50% in accuracy.
+The error caused by the modification of the FFN on the robot is not larger than 8%.